-We can take a time to travel to Shiraz.
-It’s near to the ancient city of Persepolis or Takht-e Jamshid.
-Under the shining light of the Sun, fields of wheat dance gently and give us a graceful bow to say everybody is always welcome here, to the city of the peace.
+We can take some time for an unforgettable shiraz travel.
+Shiraz itself is near the ancient city of Persepolis or Takht-e Jamshid.
+Under the shining light of the Sun, fields of wheat dance gently and give us a graceful bow to say everybody is always welcome here, in the city of peace.

-As here was a holy site and on the caravan road, the Great Cyrus chose this place for establishing Takht-e Jamshid.
-When the fame of the grand palaces reached Greece, they called the new city Persepolis which means the city of Parse.
+As a holy site stood here on an ancient caravan road.
+It is said that Cyrus the Great chose this place to establish a palace now called Takht-e Jamshid.
+When the fame of the grand palaces reached Greece, they called the new city Persepolis, which means the city of the Parsians.

 As we get closer to the huge rocky walls, the reliefs start to tell their stories.
 They have observed many things during these years and kept many secrets.

-“It’s Nowruz and Persepolis is crowded.
+“It’s Nowruz, and Persepolis is crowded.
 Persepolis was built to host the Persian empire’s ceremonies.
 So different delegations bring their tributes to the Achaemenid emperor.
 The first signs of respect and justice for all the nations can be found in this bas-relief.
-No matter the delegations are black Ethiopians or Bedouin Arabs, no one is bowing.
-The Achaemenid emperor treats to the delegations as the representatives of the different nations, not a humble slave.
-Here the human rights apply for everyone, even more than today.”
+No matter whether the delegations were Ethiopians or Bedouin Arabs, no one was bowing.
+The Achaemenid emperor treats the delegations as the representatives of the different nations, not humble slaves.
+Here human rights apply to everyone, even more than today.”

-Even now visiting the tall columns or large terrace makes us excited, let alone the ancient people.
-Let’s see this site carefully.
+Even now, visiting the tall columns or large terraces excites us, let alone the ancient people.
+Let’s visit this site carefully.
 For example, look at the great double staircase.
 Lots of stairs with shallow risers.
 Ancient Iranians liked to step gently and knew it as a sign of dignity.
 The shallow risers allowed the nobles and royalty to ascend with a regal appearance.
-Just imagine how beautiful was a Persian princess in a long dress train when she was ascending the stairways gently.
+Just imagine how stunning the ancient people must have looked in their particular grabs and long dress trains, gently ascending the stairways.

-But the delicacy wasn’t the builders’ single goal.
-They wanted to build a city to live forever.
-So, they chose the dark-grey marble as basic material and polished it.
-As a result, the reliefs have good conditions and they are smooth like a mirror after many years.
+But delicacy wasn’t the builders’ only goal.
+They wanted to build a city that would live forever.
+So, they chose dark-grey marbles as the primary material and polished them to perfection.
+As a result, the reliefs are still in good condition, smooth like mirrors, given what they have been through.

-Imagine more than 2500 years ago, an empty land was turned into a home of many for thousand years afterward.
-It’s believed that Cyrus the Great chose the Site of Persepolis but Darius I was the empire who started to build it.
+Picture 2500 years ago, when an empty land was turned into a home for many thousand, for many years to come.
+It’s believed that Cyrus the Great initially chose the site of Persepolis, but Darius I was the emperor who started to build it.

-It’s not possible to read a history book and not see the Achaemenid empire and Persepolis history in the ancient civilization part.
-Achaemenid empire which is known as the first Persian empire, was established by Cyrus the Great.
+It’s impossible to read a history book and not see the Achaemenid empire and Persepoli’s history in ancient civilization.
+Achaemenid empire, known as the first Persian empire, was established by Cyrus the Great.

-Darius I, the fourth emperor of the Achaemenid empire and also the most famous one, built Persepolis and make the Persian empire greater.
+Darius I, the fourth emperor of the Achaemenid empire and also the most famous one, built Persepolis and made the Persian empire more renowned.

-They had social services that are advanced and professional even for our time.
-If a law was passed by the government, they sent it to every city or other countries.
+They had social services that were advanced and proficient even for our time.
+If a law was passed by the government, they sent it to every city and satrapy.

 How Persepolis Was Built